Ghana Standards Authority

 The Ghana Standards Authority (GSA) formerly Ghana Standards Board (GSB) is a Government of Ghana agency responsible for the maintenance of acceptable standards for product and services and sound management practices in industries and public institutions in Ghana.

 History

-The Ghana Standards Authority the a Board was set up in 1973 by NRC Decree, 173.

-The body was established by the Standards Decree, 1967 (NLCD 199) which has been superseded by the Standards Decree, 1973 (NRCD 173).
+The Ghana Standards Authority then a Board, was set up in 1973 by NRC Decree,173.
+The body was established by the Standards Decree, 1967 (NLCD 199), which has been superseded by the Standards Decree, 1973 (NRCD 173).
 The Authority is also the custodian of the Weights and Measures Decree (NRCD 326, 1975).